dtdannen/dcss-ai-wrapper/Readme.md

    Note that nothing will happen until an agent connects.

-   The terminal that runs this command must be a minimum width, so try enlarging the terminal if it doesn't work and you are using a small monitor/screen.
+   The terminal that runs this command must be a minimum width and height, so try enlarging the terminal if it doesn't work and you are using a small monitor/screen.
 (Only try changing the width if the next step fails).

 2. Open a new terminal, cd into dcss-ai-wrapper/ and run: